cabuelow/blue-forests-app/README.md

 #### TODO

+- [ ] Coastal Belize Business model maturity site is in the wrong place (near myanmar)
 - [ ] tidy code!
 - [ ] Threshold for selection of man units, say Top 10%, is that always of global units, or does it recalculate if National Context box is ticked at bottom of page?
 Could edit Tour explanation to make clear.
 - [ ] set up adoption use: https://appsilon.com/monitoring-r-shiny-user-adoption/